Sri Lanka Itinerary 6 Days With Sri Lanka Adventure

 Day 4 of Sri Lanka itinerary 6 days: Udawalawe National Park

 The day is reserved to explore the wildlife of Sri Lanka, the best time to visit the Udawlawe national park, like most other national parks, is in the evening or early morning.
 Distance from Sinharaja to Udawalawe is about 76 km and it takes around two hours to reach Udawalawe.
-One can easily reach the hotel in Udawalwe from Sinharaja for the lunch and visit the park in the evening.
+One can easily reach the hotel in Udawalwe from Sinharaja for lunch and visit the park in the evening.

-Usually, most animals wander in the park in the afternoon or before the noon searching for food and water.
+Usually, most animals wander in the park in the afternoon or before noon searching for food and water.
 Water resources such as tanks, waterholes are good places to spot wild animals in the park.
 Jeep drivers are well aware of the places where animal gather and they take you to those places swiftly.
 Even though they don’t use GPRS system to track the animal gathering inter-communication using mobile phones between jeep drivers helps them to know about the best places to take the guests to.

 It is advisable to start the safari at around 2.00 pm, therefore you have plenty of time to reach the spots where animals hang around.
 A jeep can be hired at the entrance and it would cost around $30 per safari regardless of the number of passengers.
 Usually, one jeep can accommodate about eight adults.
 Jeep drivers try their best to show as many animals as possible to the passengers and therefore safari may last more than two hours on average.